Abdul Aziz Ismail

 Abdul Aziz Ismail (born 12 June 1981) is a retired Malaysian professional football player.

 He is the former member of Malaysia national team and Malaysia under-23 national team.
-He represented the country in the 2001 and 2003 Southeast Asian Games, 2004 AFC Asian Cup qualifier and 2006 World Cup qualifier.
+He represented the Malaysia national under-23 team in the 2001 and 2003 Southeast Asian Games.
+He also played in the 2004 AFC Asian Cup qualifier in 2003 and 2006 World Cup qualifier in 2004 with Malaysia senior team.